-Seeing the bigger picture is what makes Elizabeth Smith’s expertise so valuable not only to her clients but community members as well.
-A senior advocate and Medicare insurance agent, Smith frequently hosts free “Medicare 101” online workshops through San Jacinto College’s Continuing and Professional Development (CPD) Community Engagement Center Learn@Home offerings.
+Seeing the bigger picture is what makes Elizabeth Smith's expertise so valuable not only to her clients but to community members as well.
+A senior advocate and Medicare insurance agent, Smith frequently hosts free "Medicare 101" online workshops through San Jacinto College's Continuing and Professional Development Community Engagement Center Learn@Home offerings.
 Nearing or beginning retirement is new territory, and Smith believes in educating her students and clients about the Medicare plan decision-making process and how to plan for the things they may not see coming down the road.

 "We plan bar mitzvahs, confirmations, graduations, weddings, etc., but the one thing people don't do is plan for growing older," said Smith, who also chairs the Houston Methodist Patient Family Advocacy group and co-chairs San Jacinto College's Senior Advisory Council.
 "As an advocate, I've seen seniors in crisis because they stopped planning.
 Now I help educate seniors on what their choices are."